CLRX/CLRX-mirror/doc/GcnOperands.md

 resolved if that accurate floating point value will be given.

 In instruction syntax, operands are listed by name of the encoding field.
 Optionally, in parentheses is given number of the registers.
+The ranges of number of a registers are in form 'START:LAST'.
 Example:

 Syntax: S_SUB_I32 SDST, SSRC0, SSRC1
 Syntax: S_AND_B64 SDST(2), SSRC0(2), SSRC1(2)
+Syntax: S_AND_B64 SDST(2), SSRC0(2), SSRC1(2:4)

 ### Hardware registers